JHUAPL/OpenXNAV/README.md

 ## Cite This Work

-If you use any component of the OpenXNAV library, please include the following attribution statement:
+If you use any component of the OpenXNAV library, please include the following attribution statement: <br />
-	This software derives from OpenXNAV (https://github.com/JHUAPL/OpenXNAV) software developed by The Johns Hopkins University Applied Physics Laboratory.
+> This software derives from OpenXNAV (https://github.com/JHUAPL/OpenXNAV) software developed by The Johns 	Hopkins University Applied Physics Laboratory.

-You can also cite our IEEE paper:
+You can also cite our IEEE paper (BibTeX citation included below): <br /> `
-`
 @INPROCEEDINGS{10139942,
 author={Hasnain, Sarah and Berkson, Michael and Maguire, Sharon and Sun, Evan and Zaback, Katie},